 Next Weather: 6 p.m. weather report

-WCCO meteorologist Chris Shaffer reports a less humid but still windy Wednesday.
+WCCO meteorologist Chris Shaffer reports a warmer, more humid Friday and the next chance of severe weather.

 View CBS News In